Ansi007/full-stack-boilerplate/README.md

 ### 5. Update tRPC IP

-In your **Web app's env**, update the tRPC endpoint to point to your local machine’s IP address:
+In your **Mobile App's env**, update the tRPC endpoint to point to your local machine’s IP address:

 ```ts
 EXPO_PUBLIC_TRPC_URL=http://<your-local-ip>:4000/trpc